oscarryz/yz-design-notes/Questions/solved/How to share async data between actors.md

 [Wait for a value to be set](solved/Wait%20for%20a%20value%20to%20be%20set.md)

 We have two blocks, one produces a value, the other consumes it.
-How to make this async while keeping the structured concurrency nature? (see [Concurrent by Default](../../Features/Concurrent%20by%20Default.md) )
+How to make this async while keeping the structured concurrency nature? (see [Concurrency](../../Features/Concurrency.md) )